What We Believe: The Beauty of the Catholic Faith Video Trailer

-Bede the Venerable, one of the greatest Christian writers of the early Middle Ages, here reflects on the Magnificat, the Canticle of the Blessed Virgin Mary proclaimed during her visitation of her cousin Elizabeth and sung every night in the Church’s evening prayer, part of the divine office or liturgy of the hours.
+Bede the Venerable, one of the greatest Christian writers of the early Middle Ages, here reflects on the Magnificat.
+This is the Latin title for the Canticle of the Blessed Virgin Mary who proclaims the greatness of the Lord during her visitation of her cousin Elizabeth.
+It is sung every night in the Church’s evening prayer, part of the divine office or liturgy of the hours.

 A nd Mary said: My soul proclaims the greatness of the Lord, my spirit rejoices in God my Savior.

 The Lord has exalted me by a gift so great, so unheard of, that language is useless to describe it; and the depths of love in my heart can scarcely grasp it.
 I offer then all the powers of my soul in praise and thanksgiving.
 As I contemplate his greatness, which knows no limits, I joyfully surrender my whole life, my senses, my judgement, for my spirit rejoices in the eternal Godhead of that Jesus, that Savior, whom I have conceived in this world of time.

 The Almighty has done great things for me, and holy is his name.

 Mary looks back to the beginning of her song, where she said: My soul proclaims the greatness of the Lord.
 Only that soul for whom the Lord in his love does great things can proclaim his greatness with fitting praise and encourage those who share her desire and purpose, saying: Join with me in proclaiming the greatness of the Lord; let us extol his name together.